 Describe whether the jurisdiction and region have sufficient affordable, accessible housing in a range of unit sizes.

 Describe the areas where affordable accessible housing units are located.
-Do they align with R/ECAPs or other areas that are segregated?
+Do they align with R/ECAPs or other areas that are segregated for the jurisdiction and region?

-To what extent are persons with different disabilities able to access and live in the different categories of publicly supported housing?
+To what extent are persons with different disabilities able to access and live in the different categories of publicly supported housing for the jurisdiction and region?

 Integration of Persons with Disabilities Living in Institutions and Other Segregated Settings